 Variations of Gathering by Hand

-If you are not happy with the result, then hand stitch gathers pull out very easily and you can start again.
+Here's the best thing about gathering by hand - If you are not happy with the result, then hand stitch gathers pull out very easily, and you can start again.
 This is very handy for those little gathered, puffy sleeves and tricky curves!

-Try your hand at gathering without the help of a machine.
+Try your hand at gathering without a sewing machine.
 It should be a pleasant experience and not reduce you to shedding a tear!